squidfunk/mkdocs-material/docs/tutorials/social/custom.md

       - size: { width: 990, height: 50 }
         offset: { x: 50, y: 360 }
         typography:
-        content: *event
+          content: *latest
           align: start
           color: *color
     ```

-You should now see the social plugin use the custom layout on the event page
+You should now see the social plugin use the custom layout on the changelog page
 you set up.

+## Adjust layout

+Finally, the rocket icon used for the changelog page is not quite in the right
+position.
+Find the please where the `page_icon` variable is used to create the
+page icon layer and adjust the horizontal position to 600 instead of 800.

 !!! tip "Debugging layout files"